Proposed changes for Queen Street traffic, deliveries, bikes, buses and taxis: Give feedback to Auckland Transport by 4 June

 Auckland Transport is proposing network changes for Queen Street - that will impact how traffic, deliveries, bikes, buses and taxis use the street.

-We urge you to review these proposed changes and give your feedback - consultation closes on the 7 May.
+We urge you to review these proposed changes and give your feedback.
 You can see Auckland Transport's consultation letter to businesses, residents and property owners here and consultation maps here.
 We have summarised the proposed changes by location and function, and we've highlighted what we believe are some key issues below:

 The proposed plans, intended to make it better for buses and reduce the overall amount of non-essential traffic, mean in some parts:

 - Loading and servicing will become more difficult.
 Some loading zones will not be accessible outside the Town Hall.